swanandmehta/Magic-8-ball/README.md

 # stunning-disco

-### If you are my past/current/future teammate/teamlead/recruiter/PO/SM/whoever/whatever please ignore this repo
+### If you are my past/current/future teammate/teamlead/recruiter/PO/SM/people who know me IRL please ignore this repo
 Scroll down for importent stuff

 ### THIS IS RANT IGNORE THIS PART...
 UNLESS YOU ARE INTO THAT THEN FEEL FREE MY DUDE trying to be gender nutural here....